tiamatenko/QtPolymorphicSharedData/README.md

 # QtPolymorphicSharedData
-QtPolymorphicSharedData is an implementation of polymorphic custom implicitly shared or explicitly shared classes.
+QtPolymorphicSharedData is an implementation of polymorphic custom implicitly or explicitly shared classes.